Two journalists attacked, news van vandalized while covering Puerto Rico protests

 According to translations made available to the U.S. Press Freedom Tracker, reporter Kefrén Velázquez and photojournalist Luis Ojeda were covering protests against Gov. Wanda Vázquez Garced and her administration in Old San Juan.

-Shortly after police fired a canister of tear gas towards the crowd around 11 p.m., the station’s news vehicle was attacked.
+Shortly after police fired a canister of tear gas toward the crowd around 11 p.m., the station’s news vehicle was attacked.
 Aneditorial by NotiCentro News Director Rafael Lenín López detailed the event, and a photo published by the outlet shows damage to the side mirrors and windshield, as well as spray painted messages on the hood and side door.

 In an interview with his station the following morning, Velázquez said that police officers did not act quickly to protect them from the riot.
 However, eventually the Special Forces lined up in front of him and Ojeda.